 Eldict is one of the popularly used Elvish transport tools, and Elfdict is a dictionary website having tonnes of Elvish words.
 You can translate English words into elvish words quite quickly.

-This fantastic dictionary site has 82596 words along with 45903 active glosses, and 56 phrases.
+This fantastic dictionary site has 82596 words along with 45903 active glosses and 56 phrases.
 To use this website, you don’t need any expertise.
-You need to enter the information in the search section, and you will have access to the dictionary.
-After this, you will receive an immeasurable list of translated words that you are searching.
+You need to enter the information in the search section and access the dictionary.
+After this, you will receive an immeasurable list of translated words that you are searching for.

 Jens Hansen-The Ringmaker is the most authenticated online Elvish translator.
 It converts the regular English text or phrases to Elvish.
 The UI is very simple and easy to handle.

 The output will be displayed below the input text box.
 You can copy or take a screenshot of the Elvish text to use it.
 You can, of course, copy and paste it to use, but most of the platforms might not support the Elvish characters.

-So, in that case, you need to take a screenshot of the text and then send it someone via email, or you can also post that image on the social networking sites.
+So, in that case, you need to take a screenshot of the text and then send it to someone via email, or you can also post that image on social networking sites.

 The Rune Generator (derHOBBIT)

 It is another free online Elvish translator.
 Unlike Jens Hansen, derHobbit is not an automated tool.
 But you can set the size, color, background color for the output.

 The generated output will be an image file.
 After you are done typing and setting all the options for the image, select the third option, “Feanorian Letters,” and click on “Create Runes.”

-Within one second of time, it will generate the image of the Elvish text.
-Right-click on the image and “Save image” to your PC or if you are using a mobile device then long tap to save the image.
-You can then share the picture with your friends online via email or any social networking sites.
+Within one second, it will generate the image of the Elvish text.
+Right-click on the image and “Save image” to your PC, or if you are using a mobile device, then long tap to save the image.
+You can then share the picture with your friends online via email or any social networking site.

 Elfic – Elvish Translator

 Elfic is not an online Elvish translator.
 It is an Android application that you will have to download and install on your Android device.